 Reasons to choose the Kärcher brand: innovative; competent; reliable.

-As part of its cultural sponsorship programme, Kärcher has cleaned over 140 monuments worldwide since 1980.
-These include the colonnades in St. Peter’s Square in Rome, the Brandenburg Gate in Berlin, the statue of Christ in Rio de Janeiro, the Colossi of Memnon in Luxor, Upper Egypt, which are over 3,300 years old, and the sculptures of the heads of presidents at Mount Rushmore.
-The cleaning work always takes place in close collaboration with monument protection officials restorers and art historians.
+Within the framework of its cultural sponsorship programme, since 1980 Kärcher has cleaned over 140 monuments in the course of restoration work.
+This includes the colonnades on St. Peter’s Square in Rome, the Brandenburg Gate in Berlin, the Christ the Redeemer statue in Rio de Janeiro, the over 3,300-year-old Colossi of Memnon in Luxor, Upper Egypt, and the presidents’ heads on Mount Rushmore, USA.
+The cleaning work always takes place in cooperation with monument conservationists, restorers and art historians.

 We are working on new solutions – full steam ahead.
 Today as we always have.